Australian Urban Design Awards: Urban design champions

-This category added in 2025 recognises individuals who have had a significant impact on urban design, innovation and performance of our urban places, working to improve the quality of life of communities.
+This category added in 2025 recognises individuals who have had a significant impact on urban design, innovation and performance of urban places, working to improve the quality of life of communities.
 Urban champions can come from a diverse range of sectors, including planning, architecture, landscape and urban design disciplines.
 They will have made an outstanding contribution to collaboration, knowledge, education, advocacy, project design and delivery.
 Possible candidates may be for example: political champion, community champion, journalist, public servant, urban activist, developer or urban practitioner.